What is schizophrenia?

 How is schizophrenia diagnosed?

-If you or a family member have symptoms of schizophrenia, you should see your family doctor.
-He or she will review your medical history and ask you about your symptoms.
-He or she may order tests, such as blood tests or brain scans.
+If you or a family member have symptoms of schizophrenia, see your family doctor.
+They will review your medical history and ask you about your symptoms.
+Your doctor may order tests, such as blood tests or brain scans.
 These can help rule out physical conditions that have similar symptoms.

-Schizophrenia can be hard to diagnose.
+Schizophrenia can be hard to diagnose and it can mimic other mental illnesses.
 There aren’t any tests for it.
 Substance abuse, medicines, or other medical conditions can produce some of the same symptoms.
 Many people diagnosed with schizophrenia don’t believe they have it.
 In those cases, friends and family members must make sure the person gets help.

 Can schizophrenia be prevented or avoided?